The Portage County Gazette

 Siebert at the time was conducting his own research into Portage County World War I heroes Admiral Albert W. Grant, General Edward Fenton McGlachlin, Troop I (a voluntary Calvary unit) and Clayton Slack, who was Wisconsin’s first Medal of Honor Award recipient.

-The two decided to collaborate efforts, and the project took off.
+The two decided to collaborate efforts, and the project took off. gives you possibility to get new skills and profession.

 Throughout the year, there will be various document releases, including up to nine books published (the third was just published), a video documentary put together by University of Wisconsin-Stevens Point staff, posters, displays, lecture series and articles about different segments of Portage County’s involvement in the war.